meteora211/pytorch_cheatsheet/basic/debug/Dispatch.md

 ## Add example

-The discussion will based on a simple add test case.
+The discussion will based on a simple add test case and pytorch main branch version: `2.3.0a0+git96ed37a`.

 ```
 import torch